-Reminder: A parish has a general duty of care to ensure the health, safety and welfare at work for ministry staff, other employees, volunteers ministering in any way in our parishes and visitors to our site(s) or the functions that we run.
+Reminder: A parish has a general duty of care to ensure, so far as is reasonably practicable, the health, safety and welfare at work for ministry staff, other employees, volunteers ministering in any way in our parishes and visitors to our site(s) or the functions that we run.
 This duty of care also extends to contractors and sub-contractors while they carry out work on our premises.